SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_preferences.rst

   * **Default Number of Segments** - defines the default number of segments in :ref:`Number of Segments <number_of_segments_anchor>` hypothesis.

+.. _use_meshgems_pref:

+  * **Use MeshGems meshers when assigning set of hypotheses** - if activated, commercial meshers of MeshGems suite are used instead of a free mesher NETGEN when assigning a set of hypotheses in Create Mesh/Sub-mesh dialog.

 * **Mesh loading**

   * **No mesh loading from study file at hypothesis modification** - if activated, the mesh data will not be loaded from the study file when a hypothesis is modified.
 This allows saving time by omitting loading data of a large mesh that is planned to be recomputed with other parameters.